 Switch LEDs State Meaning Power On The switch is receiving power. (green) Off The switch is NOT receiving power.
-Fault Off The normal state; indicates that there are no fault conditions on the switch. (orange) Flashing [†] A fault has occurred on the switch, the switch module (if installed), or a fan.
-The Status LED for the device with the fault will flash simultaneously.
+Fault Off The normal state; indicates that there are no fault conditions on the switch. (orange) Blinking [†] A fault has occurred on the switch, the switch module (if installed), or a fan.
+The Status LED for the device with the fault will blink simultaneously.
 On On briefly after the switch is powered on or reset, at the beginning of switch self test.
-If on for a prolonged time, the switch has encountered a fatal hardware failure, or has failed its self test.
+If this LED is on for a prolonged time, the switch has encountered a fatal hardware failure, or has failed its self test.
 See chapter 3, "Troubleshooting" for more information.
 Self Test Off The normal operational state; the switch is not undergoing self test. (green) On The switch self test and initialization are in progress after you have power cycled or reset the switch.
 The switch is not operational until this LED goes off.
-The Self Test LED also comes on briefly when you "hot swap" a module into the switch; the module is self tested when hot swapped.
-Flashing [†] A component of the switch has failed its self test.
-The status LED for that component, for example a fan, and the switch Fault LED will flash simultaneously.
+The Self Test LED also comes on briefly when you "hot swap" a module into the switch; the module is self tested when it is hot swapped.
+Blinking [†] A component of the switch has failed its self test.
+The status LED for that component, for example a fan, and the switch Fault LED will blink simultaneously.
 Mode Select Act Indicates that the port Mode LEDs are displaying network activity information.
-(3 green LEDs) Fdx Indicates that the port Mode LEDs are lit for ports that are in Full Duplex Mode.
+(3 green LEDS) Fdx Indicates that the port Mode LEDs are lit for ports that are in Full Duplex Mode.
 100 Indicates that the port Mode LEDs are lit for ports that are operating at 100 Mbps.
 Module Status (green) On A module is installed in the switch module slot and that the module is undergoing or has passed self test.
 Off A module is not installed in the switch module slot.
-Flashing [†] The module in the slot, for the Switch 1600M, or the fixed 10/100Base-T Module, for the Switch 2400M, has failed self test or is not installed properly.
+Blinking [†] The module in the slot has failed self test or is not installed properly.
 The switch Fault LED, and the Self Test LED may be flashing simultaneously.
-For the Switch 1600M, if the Module Status LED is flashing by itself, a different module type has been hot swapped into the slot without the switch being reset.
-See "Hot Swapping Switch Modules" on page 2-15.
-Fan Status On The cooling fans are operating normally. (green) Flashing [†] One or more of the cooling fans have failed.
-The switch Fault LED will be flashing simultaneously. [†] The flashing behavior is an on/off cycle once every 1.6 seconds, approximately.
+If the Module Status LED is flashing by itself, a different module type has been hot swapped into the slot without the switch being reset.
+See "Hot Swapping Switch Modules" on page 2-20.
+Fan Status On The cooling fans are operating normally. (green) Switch 1600M only Blinking [†] One or more of the cooling fans have failed.
+The switch Fault LED will be flashing simultaneously. [†] The blinking behavior is an on/off cycle once every 1.6 seconds, approximately.